GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ![h:500px](images/2022-11-12-22-49-32.png)

 ---
-Two minutes after Signup or after manually running the Zap, you will see that you have received a Welcome email at the email address you signed up with.
+Two minutes after Signup or after manually running the Zap, you will see that you have received a Welcome email at the email address you used for signing up.

 ![h:300px](images/2022-11-12-23-02-50.png)